gevaertlab/DUNE/README.md

 └── config.yaml          # Default configuration
 ```

-## Input Formats

-DUNE supports two primary input formats:

-1. **DICOM directories**: Folders containing DICOM files (.dcm) from MRI scanners
-2. **NIfTI files**: Directly process .nii or .nii.gz files

-When processing NIfTI files, you can specify:
-- Whether the brain extraction step should be performed or skipped using the `--skip-brain-extraction` flag
-- Whether to keep preprocessed images in the output using the `--keep-preprocessed` flag

-## Datasets Used

-DUNE was developed and validated using the following datasets:

-- **UK Biobank (UKB)**: Healthy volunteers
-- **UPENN**: University of Pennsylvania glioblastoma dataset
-- **UCSF**: UCSF preoperative diffuse glioma MRI dataset
-- **TCGA**: TCGA-LGG and TCGA-GBM datasets
-- **ADNI**: Alzheimer's Disease Neuroimaging Initiative dataset
-- **SchizConnect**: COBRE and MCIC schizophrenia datasets

 ## The DUNE Model

 DUNE's feature extraction is powered by a UNet-based autoencoder architecture without skip connections (U-AE):